 M. Jules Favre, the learned advocate, and most distinguished member of the moderate republican party, followed; and if his thrusts were made with a more polished, keener, and more supple weapon, they were not the less deadly, nor were they less fatally put home.
 He said that the lack of information to the country was most regrettable; that it was incomprehensible, when France had been precipitated into a war which might set all Europe in a blaze, that her representatives had not been asked in time to give their advice.
-He repre-sented the expose of the reasons for war read by M. Walewski was wanting in frankness on one point, and that this want was at once a fault and a danger.
-The speaker ridiculed the idea that France made war because she was attacked, and with cruel irony said the Cabinet of the Tuileries had a loftier motive. for "the Government had desired and prepared the war."
+He represented the expose of the reasons for war read by war because she was attacked, and with cruel irony said the Cabinet of the Tuileries had a loftier motive, for "the Government had desired and prepared the war."
 The attitude of the French Government, its expressions (alluding to the New Year's speech), and the publications it had tolerated, had checked Austrian domination in Italy, and shown that the treaties of 1815 were undermined at the base.
 After stigmatising, in eloquent terms, Austrian rule in Italy, the speaker referred to the expedition to Rome, in 1849; how it disappointed the assurance given him by the then Government, that nothing would be undertaken against Italian liberty, when a Government, rejected by the populations of the Roman States, which all the Cabinets now declare to be impossible, was re-established.
-Should the events about to occur induce great changes in the Roman States, he should see therein the action of an irresistible and superior power.
+Should the events about to occur induce great changes in the Roman States, he should see therein the action of an irre-sistible and superior power.
 If the government of Cardinals were broken, was the blood of the Romans to be shed to re-establish it?
 In conclusion, M. Jules Favre declared, that with respect to home policy, between the Government and him, there could be no agreement possible so long as France was bent down under the present system.
 This declaration filled the Chamber with surprise -even dismay.
 It was the explosion of the thunder-cloud, and what followed was as the dull